martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 algorithms {{!RFC6582}}{{!RFC6675}}.

-During congestion avoidance, after a congestion event is detected by mechanisms described in {{cubic-inc}}, CUBIC changes the window increase function of Reno.
+During congestion avoidance, after a congestion event is detected by mechanisms described in {{cubic-inc}}, CUBIC uses a window increase function different from Reno.

 CUBIC uses the following window increase function: